Contraceptive Hormone Pills, Patches and Rings

 - Read the separate leaflet called Contraception Methods, which gives an overview of the pros and cons of each method.

-- Visit your GP or local family planning clinic to discuss your preferred choices further.
+- Visit your GP or local family planning clinic to discuss your choices further.

 Further reading and references